jbdoddo/COVID_PEPTIDE_MS/README.md

 This contains the inputs for all simulations presented in the manuscript.
-You may find the simulations parameters (box size, atom count) in the main branch and all input files in the sub-branch.
+You may find the simulations parameters (box size, atom count) in the main branch and all input files in the sub-branch here: https://github.com/jbdoddo/COVID_PEPTIDE_MS/tree/Roya-Jafari-Simulation-Files